ck-zhang/px/README.md

 * no accidental mutation via ad-hoc installs
 * identical dependency graphs can reuse the same artifacts across projects

-If a directory-based layout is required (compatibility or sandboxing), px can materialize one, but it's a generated view and not the source of truth.
+If you need a directory-based layout for compatibility or sandboxing, px can materialize one.
+It's a generated view and not the source of truth.

 ### 2) Native builds are pinned